discentem/blog-content/content/posts/macvdmtool.md

     ![Install Automation Tools password prompt](/images/macvdmtool/cfgutil/install_password.png)

-1. Connect the host and target Macs together via an official Apple USB-C charging cable or a TB3/TB4 cable.
-The cable must be plugged into the DFU port on both ends and support data transfer.
+1. Connect the host Mac and target Mac together via an official Apple USB-C charging cable or a TB3/TB4 cable.
+The cable must be plugged into the _DFU port_ on both ends and support data transfer.

-    - On Apple Silicon machines, the DFU port is closest to the screen on the left side
+> On Apple Silicon machines, the DFU port is closest to the screen on the left side.

-    - On Intel machines, the DFU port is closest to the trackpad on the left side
+> On Intel machines, the DFU port is closest to the trackpad on the left side.

 1. Put the target Mac in DFU mode.